Recras/recras-wordpress-plugin/readme.txt

 Integrating a book process is possible through Elementor.
 There are many different page builders but Elementor is the most used one, so we chose to only build this widget for Elementor.
 Using shortcodes is still possible in all other builders, of course.

 = Does the plugin support network installations? =
 Yes it does.
-You can set different Recras names (all settings, for that matter) for each site.
+You can set different Recras domains (all settings, for that matter) for each site.

 = Can the plugin be installed as "must use plugin" ? = No. "Must use" plugins don't appear in the update notifications nor show their update status on the plugins page (direct quote from the <a href="https://wordpress.org/support/article/must-use-plugins/">WordPress documentation</a>) which is reason enough for us not to support this.